You are here: Urology Textbook > Anatomy > Testes

 the mature sperm cells consist of head and tail.
 The head has a size of approximately 2 μm wide and 4 μm in length; it contains the nucleus and is covered by the acrosome.
 The tail has a length of about 60 μm; it is divided into a mid piece with lots of mitochondria, and a tail [fig. spermatozoen].
 See section semen analysis for reference values of spermatozoa.

-surround the germ cells and have important tasks in support and nutrition of germ cells, formation of the blood-testis barrier, phagocytosis of spermatid remains, secretion of inhibin (control of FSH), and transmission of hormonal stimuli.
+During embryogenesis, the Sertoli cells secrete the antimullerian hormone, which prevents the development of the female reproductive organs.
+The fully developed Sertoli cells surround the germ cells and have important tasks in support and nutrition of germ cells, formation of the blood-testis barrier, phagocytosis of spermatid remains, secretion of inhibin (control of FSH), and transmission of hormonal stimuli.

 Sertoli cells are located on the basement membrane of seminiferous tubules and reach with its cytoplasm to luminal.
 Sertoli cells embed with their cytoplasm the cells of the spermatogenesis.
 The nucleus is near the basement membrane.
 Sertoli cells cannot divide, the number remains constant even after damage to the germinal epithelium.